 FAQs

-1. What is the LSAT score range?
+1. What is a good LSAT score range?

 You get three types of LSAT score on your score report – the raw score (all your correct answers); the scaled score; and the percentile score.
 As each score is included on your score report, every law school you apply to will consider each score, but your scaled score is the one that is used to measure your individual skills and aptitudes.